-The employee must first receive a verbal warning, which must be documented through an email confirmation.
+The employee must first receive a Verbal Warning, which must be documented through an email confirmation.
 This serves as the initial notice to the employee (refer to verbal warning guidelines).

-4. Approval from Compliance Manager (HR): All written warnings must be reviewed and approved by HR who is responsible for ensuring the procedure is followed correctly and in accordance with company policies.
+4. Approval from Compliance Manager (HR): All Written Warnings must be reviewed and approved by HR who is responsible for ensuring the procedure is followed correctly and in accordance with company policies.

-7. Authorized Personnel: Only a District Manager, in collaboration with a Store Manager or HR, is authorized to conduct a written warning meeting.
+7. Authorized Personnel: Only a District Manager or a Store Manager can conduct a formal warning meeting.

-2. Violation of Same Rules: A written warning can only be issued if the employee repeatedly breaks the same rules that were addressed in the previous verbal warning.
+2. Violation of Same Rules: A Written Warning can only be issued if the employee repeatedly breaks the same rules that were addressed in the previous verbal warning.